LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/InternalKnowledgeBases/introduction.md

 <img style="width:300px" src="img/ConvoBuilder/kb_domain_intents1.png">

-Once you've created your domain of intents for the knowledge base, over in the Knowledge Base application, you create the knowledge base and specify the associated domain when you do:
+Once you've created your domain of intents for the knowledge base, over in the KnowledgeAI application, you create the knowledge base and specify the associated domain when you do:

 <img style="width:700px" src="img/ConvoBuilder/kb_domain_intents3.png">